AztecProtocol/aztec-packages/docs/docs/protocol-specs/l1-smart-contracts/index.md

 It also facilitates cross-chain communication (communication between the L1 inbox and outbox contracts).

 :::info
-The following is simplified by showcasing a case where proof and block is provided at the same time.
+The following example shows a simplified case where proof and block are provided in the same transaction.
 :::

 ```python